Love Don't Cost a Thing (song): Background and release

-After a high-profile title role in the musical biopic Selena (1997), Lopez began developing her own career in music, later being signed to Work Records by Tommy Mottola.
+After a high-profile title role as Selena Quintanilla in the musical biopic Selena (1997), Jennifer Lopez began developing her own career in music, later being signed to Work Records by Tommy Mottola.
 Her debut album entitled On the 6 (1999) became an instant commercial success, and spawned the Billboard Hot 100 number one song "If You Had My Love".
 This led her to begin recording new material for her second album in April 2000.
 Initially, the album was to be called A Passionate Journey.
 During this period, Lopez began to transition into a sex symbol and was nicknamed J.Lo by the public, which is known as a nickname and "public persona".
 Hence, she instead released an album entitled J.Lo, which she credits as being more "personal" and "romantic" than On the 6.
 "Love Don't Cost a Thing" was globally premiered on November 16, 2000.
 The single began impacting US radio from mid-December.
 "Love Don't Cost a Thing" was included on Lopez's greatest hits album, Dance Again... the Hits, which was released on July 24, 2012.

 Writing and production

-In July 2000, Lawson came up with an idea for a song he thought would be ideal for Lopez.
+In July 2000, Greg Lawson came up with an idea for a song he thought would be ideal for Lopez.
 He recalled: "I wrote and recorded a track which eventually turned out to be 'Love Don't Cost a Thing'.
 I called Damon up, and I played the track and sang the melody to him over the phone.
 We ended up collaborating on the song, with both of us writing parts of the melody and the lyric.
 I came up with the title, and he came up with the key line, 'Even if you were broke,' in the chorus.
 Three other writers, Georgette Franklin, Jeremy Munroe and Amil Harris, also contributed parts to the song."
-In August, after a demo for "Love Don't Cost a Thing" had been recorded, Sharpe sent a CD of the song to Wake at his studio in New York.
+In August, after a demo for "Love Don't Cost a Thing" had been recorded, Sharpe sent a CD of the song to Ric Wake at his studio in New York.
 Wake, who loved the song, played it for Lopez, who also loved it.
 Not soon after, the master recording of "Love Don't Cost a Thing" was cut at Sony Studios in New York City.